Ways to Address Conflicts or Process Disputes

 Nonviolent direct action

 Nonviolent direct action refers to the carefully planned and coordinated actions of people to influence or change policies or laws through nonviolent means, such as public demonstrations and protests, boycotts, lobbying and media campaigns.
 Techniques used are nonviolent coercion such as sit-ins, blockades, persuasion, arousal of public sympathy for the particular cause, and in some cases civil disobedience.
-See the Nonviolence Timeline created by the International Fellowship of Reconciliation.
+See the Nonviolence Timeline created by the History of Nonviolence Interactive Wiki Textbook..
 See the bibliography nonviolence, nonviolent direct action and civil disobedience.

 Conflict Analysis and Early Warning

 Description in progress.
 See bibliography on conflict analysis.

 For bibliographies on other topics in the field of conflict transformation see Conflict Transformation and Peacebuilding: A Selected Bibliography Table of Contents.
 The table of contents is also linked below.